Learning Decomposed Representation for Counterfactual Inference: Introduction

+Guided by these preliminary propositions, we further propose a synergistic learning algorithm, named Decomposed Representations for CounterFactual Regression (DeR-CFR), to jointly 1) learn and decompose the representations of the three latent factors for feature decomposition, 2) optimize sample weights for confounder balancing, and 3) learn a counterfactual regression model to predict the counterfactual outcome for treatment effect estimation in observational studies.
 Our DeR-CFR algorithm is based on the standard assumptions \cite{imbens2015causal} for treatment effect estimation in observational studies, including stable unit treatment value assumption (SUTVA), unconfoundedness assumption, and overlap assumption.
-The main contributions in this paper are as follows: \begin{itemize} \item We solve a critical problem for estimating ITE in observational studies, i.e. the problem of confounder identification and balancing for counterfactual prediction. \item We propose a novel DeR-CFR algorithm to jointly decompose instrumental, confounding, and adjustment factors, and learn counterfactual regression for estimating ITE in observational studies. \item We empirically demonstrate that our algorithm can precisely decompose the latent factors, and the result shows our approach significantly improves the performance of ITE estimation in observational studies with both synthetic and real-world datasets. \end{itemize}
+The main contributions in this paper are as follows: \begin{itemize} \item We study the problems of confounder identification and balancing for counterfactual prediction, which is critical for accurate treatment effect estimation in observational studies. \item We propose a novel DeR-CFR algorithm to jointly decompose instrumental, confounding, and adjustment factors accurately, and learn counterfactual regression to estimate treatment effect in observational studies. \item We empirically demonstrate that our algorithm can precisely decompose the latent factors, and the results show our approach achieves a better performance of treatment effect estimation in observational studies with both synthetic and real-world datasets. \end{itemize}